 But these are serious criminal allegations.

-And what makes this so stunning is that it is very obvious and very clear, and Comey actually admitted that in the interview that he had with George Stephanopoulos.
+And Comey actually admitted that in the interview that he had with George Stephanopoulos.

-Well, of course I thought Hillary Clinton was going to be president.
+Well, of course, I thought Hillary Clinton was going to be president.

-I wanted to legitimize her presidency.
+I wanted to legitimize our presidency.

-I didn't want anything tainted, and that's why I reopened the investigation as it related to Anthony Wiener's laptop.
+And that's why I reopened the investigation as it related to Anthony Weiner's laptop.

 That's not what happened at all.

-So they knew that they had it, and they knew that Comey and others were sitting and McCabe was sitting on it, and they knew that they probably were hoping that the election would come and the election would go, and that that information wouldn't be in the hands of um of the American people when they got to vote.
+And they knew that they probably were hoping that the election would come and the election would go and that information wouldn't be in the hands of the American people when they got to vote.

-I mean, these are really really troubling times that we have here in this country.
+I mean, these are really, really troubling times that we have here in this country.

-I wish in many ways that I had been wrong for the last year.
+Just to begin to explain to you, I wish in many ways that I had been wrong for the last year.

-Now, the media is never ever going to in any way admit that Trump Russia collusion never occurred.
+Now, the media is never, ever going to in any way admit that Trump-Russia collusion never occurred.

-It doesn't matter that we're now on to Stormy Daniels and Karen McDougall and everything else that has nothing to do with Trump Russia collusion.
+It doesn't matter that we're now on to Stormy Daniels and Karen McDougall and everything else that has nothing to do with Trump-Russia collusion.

 It doesn't matter how far this investigation goes.